corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 Lets start with a quick primer on the terms used:

 *Personal Data*:
-- "Information relating to an identified or indentifiable natural person
+- "Information relating to an identified *or* indentifiable natural person"
+-